swcarpentry/python-novice-inflammation/episodes/02-loop.md

 ~~~
 {: .language-python}

-In Python, a string is just an ordered collection of characters, so every
+In Python, a string is basically an ordered collection of characters, and every
 character has a unique number associated with it -- its index.
 This means that
 we can access characters in a string using their indices.
 For example, we can get the first character of the word `'lead'`, by using